Vaccine | Altamed

 What if I have an underlying health condition – should I get the vaccine?

 At this moment, there is no specific contraindication against getting the vaccine.
 Please refer to the CDC website.

 Will COVID-19 vaccines provide long-term protection?

 At this time, experts do not know how long someone is protected from getting sick again after recovering from COVID-19.
 The immunity someone gains from having an infection, called natural immunity, varies from person to person.
 Some early evidence suggests natural immunity may not last very long.

 I have allergies.
-Can I get the new vaccine?
+Can I get the vaccine?

 Is there a risk of infertility with the COVID-19 vaccines?

 There is no information at this moment that would correlate the risk of infertility and COVID-19.
+Please refer the CDC website for more information.
 While the vaccine trial enrollment excluded pregnant individuals, several people got pregnant during the trial.
 We do not have any other vaccines either that make you infertile.

 Will there be enough COVID-19 vaccines for everyone?